thelogbox/thelogbox.github.com/_posts/2012-07-14-android-create-project-eclipse.md

 ---
 layout: androidtutorial

-title: Creating a Project in Eclipse
+title: Create a Project in Eclipse

-description:
+description: How to use Eclipse for Android Development

 except:

+tags:
+- Project
+- Create
+- Eclipse

 categories:
-- android-programming
+- Android

 ---